Omaha, Nebraska: Sports

 Sports have been important in Omaha for more than a century, and the city plays host to three minor-league professional sports teams.

 Omaha has hosted the annual June NCAA College World Series men's baseball tournament since 1950.
 It has been played at the downtown Charles Schwab Field since 2011.

 The Omaha Sports Commission is a quasi-governmental nonprofit organization that coordinates much of the professional and amateur athletic activity in the city, including the 2008, 2012 and 2016 US Olympic Swimming Team Trials and the building of a new stadium in North Downtown.
-The University of Nebraska and the Commission co-hosted the 2008 National Collegiate Athletic Association (NCAA) Division One Women's Volleyball Championship in December of that year.
+The University of Nebraska–Lincoln and the Commission co-hosted the 2008 National Collegiate Athletic Association (NCAA) Division One Women's Volleyball Championship in December of that year.
 The 2016 Big 10 Baseball Championship was also played at the College World Series Stadium.
 Another quasi-governmental board, the Metropolitan Entertainment and Convention Authority (MECA), was created by city voters in 2000, and is responsible for maintaining the CHI Health Center Omaha (formerly CenturyLink Center Omaha).

 The Omaha Storm Chasers play at Werner Park.
 They won seven championships (in 1969, 1970, 1978, 1990, 2011, 2013, and 2014).

 Omaha is also home to the Omaha Diamond Spirit, a collegiate summer baseball team that plays in the MINK league.

+The Omaha Supernovas are a professional indoor volleyball team based in Omaha, Nebraska.
+The team competes in the Pro Volleyball Federation (PVF).
+The Supernovas began play in the league's inaugural 2024 season.
+The team plays their home games at CHI Health Center Omaha.
+The Supernovas won the inaugural championship in May 2024.
+During its championship run in the inaugural PVF season, Omaha and the Supernovas became the league's shining star, hosting 134,969 fans across the 15 matches held at the CHI Health Center.
+That includes a whopping 9,656 average mark for the 12 Supernovas’ home matches, plus the 19,094 spectators who attended the PVF Semifinals and Championship.

+The Supernovas erased any doubt that professional volleyball could happen in the United States with their 9,656 match average the No. 1 mark amongst professional volleyball teams in the world.

+Omaha broke many of its own attendance records across its historic season, starting with 11,624 fans attending the first-ever PVF match on Jan.
+24 between Omaha and the Atlanta Vibe.
+That mark was broken a few weeks later on Sunday, Feb.
+18 as 11,918 fans showed up to watch the Supernovas take on the Orlando Valkyries.
+The newest and most current attendance record was set on Saturday, March 16 with 12,090 spectators packing into the CHI Health Center to see the Supernovas beat the Valkyries in four sets.